nextapps-de/flexsearch/README.md

 ## Fast-Update Mode

 The default mode is highly optimized for search performance and adding contents to the index.
-Whenever you need to `update` or `remove` existing contents of an index you can enable an additional register which boost those tasks also to a high-performance level.
+Whenever you need to `update` or `remove` existing contents of an index you can enable an additional register that boosts those tasks also to a high-performance level.
 This register will take an extra amount of memory (~30% increase of index size).

 ```js
 const index = new Index({